Cannon (TV series): Production

-Cannon debuted as a two-hour movie on March 26, 1971 that served as the pilot.
+Cannon debuted as a two-hour movie on March 26, 1971, that served as the pilot.
 In the movie, Cannon returns from an extensive overseas assignment and investigates the murder of a close friend.
-A later episode would reveal that his wife and child were killed by a car bomb meant for him, prompting him to resign from the Los Angeles police force and become a private detective.
+A later episode would reveal that his wife and child were killed by a car bomb meant for him, prompting him to retire from the Los Angeles police force and become a private detective.
 The pilot was picked up as a regular series for the 1971–72 television season, and the first one-hour episode aired September 14, 1971.
-The first season aired on Tuesday nights at 9:30 PM Eastern, following the popular Hawaii Five-0.
+The first season aired on Tuesday nights at 9:30 pm Eastern, following the popular Hawaii Five-0.

+Cannon was the only stand-alone 1971 debut network prime time show that was renewed for a second season (Columbo, the only other debut renewal, was part of the NBC Sunday Mystery Movie package)—this was the only season in TV history when only one debut show was renewed.

-The series moved to 10:00 PM Wednesday nights in season 2, then moved up to 9:00 PM Wednesdays for season 3, where it remained for the rest of the series run.
+The series moved to 10:00 pm Wednesday nights in season 2, then moved up to 9:00 pm Wednesdays for season 3, where it remained for the rest of the series run.
 Following three consecutive seasons in the Top 20 Nielsen ratings, plot violence and controversial themes increased in season 5 and Cannon fell to 39th and was cancelled.